The walking routes from either Wynyard Station or Circular Quay to Barangaroo Reserve are similar in time and distance.

 Taxis can be hailed at Walsh Bay.

 Water taxis are allowed to drop and pick up passengers at Rowntrees Dock in Nawi Cove.
+For more information please visit the boat permits page.

 Commercial coaches can set down and pick up passengers on High Street (enter via Kent street).